CenturyHSTech/Multi-page-Site-Stage-1/README.md

 <details>
-<summary><strong>Environment Set Up</strong></summary>

-Getting your project up and running in VS Code.
-1. Clone this project: `git clone`.
-2. Open the project in VS Code (double click on `About-Me-HTML-Part-1.code-workspace`)
+<summary><strong>VS Code Setup Instructions</strong></summary>

+1. Make sure you have python poetry installed (open the Software Center and look for it in apps)
+2. Open Command prompt by clicking in the search window and typing `cmd`
+3. Type `poetry --version` - if it gave you a version, you are ready.
+If not, get the teacher to show you.
+4. Make sure you add the Python Extension (the one with the Microsoft seal)
-3. Open the terminal (View > New Terminal).
+5. Open the terminal (View > New Terminal)
-4. Install the Python extension: ***Python extension for Visual Studio Code***
-5. In the terminal, type `poetry shell`.
-    - You should see a line saying something like `Spawning shell within C:\Users\my_username\AppData\Local\pypoetry\Cache\virtualenvs\simple-html-page-IMtvp_MA-py3.9`
+6. Run `poetry env activate` in the terminal
-6. Note the name of your virtual environment file, which will look something like `simple-html-page-IMtvp_MA-py3.9`
+7. Note your virtual environment name
-7. Open the Command Palette
+8. Open the Command Palette (`Ctrl + Shift + P`)
-    - in the menu it's: View > Command Palette
-    - you could also type `Ctrl + Shift + P`
-8. Type Python: Select Interpreter
-    - if you see the virtual environment file, click it.
-    - if you don't see it, click `Select at Workspace level`
-9. Select the virtual environment file from above (it should show the word Poetry in blue on the right)
+9. Select the Python interpreter (look for the Poetry environment)
-    - if you don't see it, close VS Code and re-open it and repeat steps 8 and 9.
-10. Type `poetry update` and wait for everything to install.
+10. Run `poetry update`
-11. In the terminal, once everything is done installing, type `pytest`
-12. If that doesn't work, click the Testing icon (looks like a beaker), then click the blue `Configure Python Tests` button, then select `pytest pytest framework` and choose the `tests` folder
+11. Run `pytest` to test your code - it will give you an error (that's to be expected)
+12. Create a file named `index.html` into the `project` folder
+13. Follow in class instructions on how to code your html file.
+14. Review the [Project Requirements](project-requirements) for the assignment
+15. Commit and push changes regularly
+16. As you work, try typing `pytest` in the terminal to see what tests you are passing and which ones you are failing
-13. If that still doesn't work, ask your teacher to help you out.
+17. If you don't know what a failed test means, talk to your teacher to help you work through it.
-14. Follow the steps in [Coding Your Project](#coding-your-project).
-15. At key stopping points (usually once you test something in the browser and you like it), it's time to commit and push your changes like so...
-    * `git add *`
-    * `git commit -m "fixing/editing/adding ______"`
-    * `git push origin main`
-16. If you want to see if you are doing it right, check your code by typing `pytest`.
-17. Once you think you're done, save your changes, make one last commit and push, and turn in your assignment by clicking the "Mark as Done" button.
+18. To get a 3/4 proficient in HTML, you need to pass all `test_html.py` tests.
+19. To get a 4/4 exceeds, you need to pass all tests (`test_html.py` and `test_html_exceeds.py`).
+20. Make sure you push all commits to receive a score.

 </details>